eclipse-bluechi/bluechi/doc/dbus-interfaces.md

   * `GetUnitProperties(in s name, in s interface, out a{sv} props)`

-    Returns the current properties for for a named unit on the node.
+    Returns the current properties for a named unit on the node.
 The returned properties are the same as you would get in the systemd properties apis.

   * `GetUnitProperty(in s name, in s interface, in property, out v value)`